 Plaintiff here sues defendants - a Senate committee and its Members - for actions taken as part of a congressional investigation.
 Specifically, he challenges the issuance of the subpoena to him and the Committee's voting to report resolutions for criminal contempt and civil enforcement to the Senate.
-See Compl. ¶ 19 (Chairman Sanders sued because "[t]he Subpoena challenged herein was issued pursuant to his authority and signed by him," and because "[h]e voted affirmatively on the Committee's Contempt Resolutions on September 19, 2024"); id. ¶¶ 20-38 (Ranking Member Cassidy and other Members of Committee named as defendants because they voted affirmatively for the "Committee's Contempt Resolutions[.]").
-Plaintiff's complaint also attacks the Committee's proceedings at its September 12, 2024 hearing and its September 19, 2024 executive session where the Committee voted to report the two resolutions.
-See id. ¶¶ 81-83.
+See Am.
+Compl. ¶ 20 (Chairman Sanders named as a defendant because "[t]he Subpoena challenged herein was issued pursuant to his authority and signed by him," and because "[h]e voted affirmatively on the Committee's Contempt Resolutions on September 19 and September 25, 2024"); id. ¶¶ 21-39 (Ranking Member Cassidy and other Members of Committee named as defendants because they voted affirmatively on September 19 and 25 for the "Committee's Contempt Resolutions[.]").
+Plaintiff's amended complaint also attacks the Committee's proceedings at its September 12, 2024 hearing and its September 19, 2024 executive session where the Committee voted to report the two resolutions.
+See id. ¶¶ 82-84.